scoy/scoy.github.io/how-to/submodules/index.md

 ## Pushing back to GitHub
 - Look at the above image.
 One way to get the changes back to GitHub is to right click on origin/main (the one with the Kodu icon rather than the laptop icon) and choose **Merge HEAD into origin/main**.
 - Alternatively, change branch from HEAD to main, right click on origin/main and choose **Merge main into origin/main**.
+- Either way, be sure to switch branch back to main if on HEAD.
 - Click the **Push** button at the top to push the changes to GitHub.
 The submodule on GitHub is not up to date with the latest changes.
 - Finally, if you now look at the submodules in the project, you will see that the version committed to the project is 2 commits behind the origin.
-At the project level, stage, commit, and push to sync to the submodule.<br>
+At the project level, stage, commit, and push to sync to the submodule. ???
+Really?
+Or do you just need to pull?<br>
 ![Behind](Behind.png)

 ## Updating Submodule on other projects